lue-bird/elm-state-interface-experimental/README.md

                     )
     }
 ```
-Now you just need a quick look at `Event` to see what kind of user interactions the app will react to.
+Now you just need a quick look at `Event` to see what our app will react to.

-Soon we'll extend this example app with the ability to manage its url.
-Before that, we have to know when anything from the interface actually triggers something on the outside.
+Hmm... but when does anything from the interface actually trigger something on the outside?

-In this example we have a text input field together with
+To explain, let's look at a text input field together with
 a text showing whether the entered text is a palindrome or not.

 ```elm